edhyah/fbscrubber/README.md

 ```

 If you're running into bugs (see below) and you want your iteration time to be
-quicker, I recommend opening up the Python interpreter, running the command
+quicker, I recommend opening up the Python interpreter and manually running the
-`from fbscrubber import FacebookPhotoScraper`, and manually running the code in
+code in the main function of `fbscrubber.py`.
+This way, if something goes wrong,
-the main function.
-This way, if something goes wrong, you can call functions
+you can call functions like `save_photos` or `remove_tags` again and again,
-like `save_photos` or `remove_tags` again and again, resuming from where the
+resuming from where the program crashed (instead of having to run the entire
-program crashed (instead of having to run the entire program again).
+program again).

 ## Bugs